* Threatened or Endangered

 : Weight 4 to 7 lbs.

-: Quite common in most of its range.
-Can be detrimental to nurseries but is selective in the trees that it eats and generally doesn’t pose a threat to natural forest areas.
+• Porcupines can be detrimental to nurseries but are selective in the trees they eat and generally doesn’t pose a threat to natural forest areas.

-At birth, Porcupine quills are soft but quickly harden so that their greatest defense mechanism is present even for a newborn.
-These large rodents can’t shoot their quills but, like hair on other mammals, some of the quills shed and may fly off when the animal is threatened and moves quickly.
-These nearsighted animals are sometimes considered dumb, but studies have shown that they can memorize intricate trails to good food sources..
+• These large rodents can’t shoot their quills but, like hair on other mammals, some of the quills shed and may fly off when the animal is threatened and moves quickly.

 Respect native wildlife by remembering that…it’s wild!
 When enjoying native land where wildlife lives, always be aware, be safe, and leave no trace.
 Never approach, taunt, or feed wildlife.
 Interacting with them can be dangerous to you and to them.
 Instead, enjoy their beauty and their ecosystem without disturbing them.
 To learn more, follow these links: